Published in

 Madonna dei Linaioli Fra Angelico

-We’ve already seen a brief overview of his works, and now let’s move on to the actual reason for our visit, to learn about one of his most perfect paintings, The Annunciation.
+We’ve already seen a brief overview of his works, and now let’s move on to the actual reason for our visit, to learn about one of his most perfect images, The Annunciation.

 History and Background of the Artwork.